andresarmento/modbus-arduino/README.md

 <ul>
 <li>Modbus - Base Library</li>
-<li>Modbus Serial - Modbus Serial Library (RS-232 and RS-485)</li>
+<li>ModbusSerial - Modbus Serial Library (RS-232 and RS-485)</li>
-<li>Modbus IP - IP Modbus Library</li>
+<li>ModbusIP - IP Modbus Library</li>
 </ul>

-By opting for Modbus Serial or Modbus IP you must include the corresponding header and the base library header, eg:
+By opting for Modbus Serial or Modbus IP you must include in your sketch the corresponding header and the base library header, eg:

 ```
 #include <Modbus.h>